fluree/to-do-lists-generator/README.md

 - To exit, click `ctrl + c` to kill the thread in your terminal.
 This will not delete any ledgers or successful transactions.
 - For further installation information visit the [Installation](https://docs.flur.ee/docs/1.0.0/getting-started/installation) docs

 > Fluree requires Java 11 or above.
-To verify your version run `java -- version` in the terminal or visit [java](https://www.java.com/en/download/manual.jsp) to download.
+To verify your version run `java --version` in the terminal or visit [java](https://www.java.com/en/download/manual.jsp) to download.

 ## **Creating your Ledger, Schema, and Sample Data**